-6.7 Payment of VAT
+6.6 Payment of VAT

-Generally, pursuant to Art.
-21 para.
-2 no. 21 of the Swiss VAT Law, the rent of real estate is exempt from VAT (with certain exceptions).
+Generally, pursuant to article 21 II (21 of the Swiss VAT Law, with certain exceptions) the rent of real estate is exempt from VAT.
 A landlord who is registered as a VAT payor, however, has the possibility to opt for the taxation of the rent, provided that the tenant does not use the leased premises exclusively for private purposes.